redhat-developer/lsp4ij/docs/DeveloperGuide.md

 # Developer guide

-This section provide step-by-step instructions how to contribute your own LSP language server in your IntelliJ plugin.
+This section provides step-by-step instructions for contributing an LSP language server in your IntelliJ plugin.

 ## Reference LSP4IJ